BipinKalra/BipinKalra/README.md

 <br />
 <br />

-Hi, I'm Bipin Kalra, a Full Stack Developer and UI/UX enthusiast 🚀 from India.
-Currently, I'm a Product Engineer and Mentor at 🙍🏽‍♂️ [@coding-blocks](https://www.online.codingblocks.com/).
+Hi, I'm Bipin Kalra, a Full Stack Web Developer and UI/UX enthusiast 🚀 from India.
+Currently, I'm working as a Software Developer at 🙍🏽‍♂️ [@spinnytech](https://www.spinny.com/).
 I'm an sucker for good aesthetics and have a keen eye for walking the tightrope between design and development while continuously seeking challenging work on new products.
-Documenting my code to the very brim is my guilty pleasure for sure! :) Beside's straining my eyes in front of a screen, I love to paint, play guitar, cook and party hard!
-(No pun intended) :')
+Documenting my code to the very brim is my guilty pleasure for sure! :)

+I love to work for ideas and products that I use personally as I believe in the fact that a consumer's insights and requirements are paramount in the development of any successful product.
+This approach, thus enables me to channel my chain of thought well enough to help synergize myself and my teammates towards a common goal.

+Skewing away from the deliverables governed by my job, I love to explore all things tech in my free time.
+Furthermore, as reflected by my past experience, I love to take up teaching responsibilities.
+Other than tech, get in touch to have a chat about Writing, Painting, Finance/Investing, Music, Basketball, Cooking or Concerts.

 <br/>